AZimmerman13/energy_price/README.md

 ## Next steps <a name="Next-Steps"></a>
 #### Apply this model to U.S. Data
 A this point we have a model that performs quite well at predicting energy prices given generation statistics and a few key weather metrics.
-With a chance to expand on this process I would hope to apply this model to a united states dataset.
+With a chance to expand on this process I would hope to apply this model to a United States dataset.

 [(Back to top)](#Part-1)